 Weather: Forecasts are used as a guideline for the amount of natural gas injected into storage facilities.
 If the forecasts call for a cold winter, then the level of stored gas should be higher than normal.
 However, forecasts are usually uncertain and changes to key factors used to establish the levels of storage could significantly affect the market cost of natural gas.
 Weather forecasts and storage levels are affected by the following:

 Hearthstone Utilities Inc., a holding company, distributes and sells natural gas to end-use residential, commercial and industrial customers.
-It distributes approximately 26 billion cubic feet of natural gas to approximately 70,900 customers through regulated utilities operating in Montana, Ohio, Maine and North Carolina.
+It distributes approximately 26 billion cubic feet of natural gas to over 71,000 customers through regulated utilities operating in Montana, Ohio, Maine and North Carolina.
 The Company’s other operations include natural gas production and natural gas marketing.
-The Company's Montana public utility was originally incorporated in 1909.

 Hearthstone Utilities' strategy is to expand throughput, particularly in the Maine, North Carolina, and Ohio markets that will add to Hearthstone's growth.